 This ratio reveals how much profit a company earned in comparison to the total amount of shareholder equity found on the statements of financial position.
-A business that has a high return on equity is more likely to be one that is capable of generating cash internally.
 For the most part, the higher a company's return on equity compared to its industry, the better.